Trevin-Small/Community-Crag/README.md

 # Community-Crag
-An intuitive collaborative website that allows for climbers to share routes, suggest grades, and document add-on problems
+A collaborative website that allows for climbers to share routes, suggest grades, and document their add-on problems with one another.

+Built with HTML, CSS, Javascript, Webpack, and Firebase/Firestore for hosting & database.

 [Community Crag](https://communitycrag.com)